-- UF cable can be direct-buried (without conduit) with a minimum of 24" of cover.
+- UF cable can be direct-buried (without conduit) with a minimum of 24 inches of cover.

-- Wiring buried inside rigid metal (RMC) or intermediate metal (IMC) conduit must have at least 6" of cover; wiring in PVC conduit must have at least 18" of cover.
+- Wiring buried inside rigid metal (RMC) or intermediate metal (IMC) conduit must have at least 6 inches of earth cover; wiring in PVC conduit must have at least 18 inches of cover.

 - Backfill surrounding conduit or cables must be smooth granular material without rocks.

-- Low-voltage (no more than 30 volts) wiring must be buried at least 6" deep.
+- Low-voltage (no more than 30 volts) wiring must be buried at least 6 inches deep.

-- Buried wiring runs that transition above ground must be protected in conduit from the required cover depth or 18" (whichever is less) to its termination point above ground or at least 8 feet above grade.
+- Buried wiring runs that transition from underground to above ground must be protected in conduit from the required cover depth or 18 inches (whichever is less) to its termination point above ground, or at least 8 feet above grade.